javomode/recipe-ratings-food.com/README.md

 Time of Prediction Justification:

 All selected features are known at the time the recipe is created and posted.
-This respects the causality principle—no information from future events (like review behavior or user feedback) is used during model training.
+This respects the causality principle-no information from future events (like review behavior or user feedback) is used during model training.

 Evaluation Metric
 Metric: RMSE (Root Mean Squared Error)